Love Not Money

 Love Not Money is the second studio album by British band Everything but the Girl, which consisted of Tracey Thorn and Ben Watt.
 It was produced by Robin Millar, recorded at Powerplant Studios in London and was released in the UK on 15 April 1985 by Blanco y Negro Records.
 It spent nine weeks on the UK Albums Chart, peaking at number 10.
 In the United States, Sire Records issued the album with two additional tracks.

-Love Not Money is EBTG's "most overtly politicised" album.
+Love Not Money is Everything but the Girl’s "most overtly politicised" album.
 Besides Thorn and Watt, notable performers on the album include June Miles-Kingston, Phil Moxham, Neil Scott and B.J.
 Cole.
 The tracks "When All's Well" and "Angel" were released as singles in the UK.
 Love Not Money was reissued in 2012 as a remastered two-disc deluxe set by Edsel Records.

 Themes

 The band's Tracey Thorn told CMJ New Music Monthly her partner and bandmate Ben Watt had been buying guitars and wanted to make an electric-guitar-based album.
 Love Not Money's songs cover subjects such as social stratification, sexism, and the sectarian conflict and terrorism in Northern Ireland.
 "Ugly Little Dreams" is dedicated to American actor Frances Farmer.
 Thorn said, "It's our most overtly politicised set of lyrics—some good, some a bit crass".